karinearaujo1/karinearaujo1/README.md

-## Hi, my name is Karine!
+## Hi, my name is Karine!! 😄

-- :hammer::wrench: Perfil em construção...
+- :hammer::wrench: Profile in progress...
-- 🔭 Estudante de desenvolvimento de sistemas e cybersegurança;
+- 🔭 Student of systems development and cybersecurity;
-- 🌱 Estudando HTML,CSS,JavaScript,Git, Azure e muito mais.
+- 🌱 Studying HTML,CSS,JavaScript,Git,Azure and more.